ccorsin/ccorsin/README.md

 **RAG over encrypted data** — Implemented a full RAG architecture in Rust backed by an encrypted vector database.
 Query, retrieve, generate — without ever exposing the index.

+**Technical demonstrators & client-facing interfaces** — Designed, built and deployed end-to-end demonstrators and interfaces bridging cryptography research and real-world usage — for sales teams, developers and end customers.
+Turned complex technical innovations into tools people could actually understand and use.

 **Native crypto libraries** — Implemented encryption algorithms in Rust, exposed as native libraries with Python and JS bindings.

 ---